SQL Query

 Extended queries

-SQL aggregate functions such as group by, having, etc. can all be applied to the joined collections as well:
+SQL aggregate functions such as GROUP BY, HAVING, and so on, can all be applied to the joined collections as well:

 select collA.field3, collB.field3, count(*)